What is Brooding?

 Therefore, to ensure proper growth, a better immune system, and good feather cover, brooding in poultry farming is important as it determines if the chicks will live long enough to bring optimum profit to the farmer.

 Types of Brooding in Poultry Farming

 Brooding in poultry can be natural or artificial

 - Natural Brooding

 In natural brooding, a broody hen provides all the warmth required by the chicks, right after hatching up to about 3 or 4 weeks of age.
 This is usually used on household farms where only a few chickens are raised each year.

-Artificial brooding, on the other hand, is done by means of a temperature-controlled brooder.
+Artificial brooding in poultry, on the other hand, is done by means of a temperature-controlled brooder.
 This type of brooding allows for temperature regulation and for a large number of chicks to be reared in the absence of broody hens.

 Equipment used for artificial brooding is called brooders and is composed of three elements;

 - The heating source (electric, gas, kerosene, charcoal, etc.)

 - Reflectors (concentrates the heat emanating from the heating source)